sarbagya42/Learning-C/README.md

 # Learning-C
 I am in a Learning Phase.
-I will be uploading my progress on C in this Repository.
+I will be updating my progress on C through this Repository.